rubendleon/Demo-ContosoExpenseReporting/Demo.md

 <a name="segment1" />
 ### Contoso Expense Reporting on-premise ###

-1. In Visual Studio, open the **Expenses.Web.sln solution** located in the working folder of the demo.
+1. In Visual Studio, open the **Expenses.Web.sln** solution located in the working folder of this demo.
 1. Press **F5** to launch the application in the Development Server.

 	![Expense Reportin App running Locally](Images/expense-reportin-app-running-locally.png?raw=true "Expense Reportin App running Locally")